Croquettelunchers/Portfolio/Megan.md

 [Home](index.md) | [Projects](Projects.md)

-# Wanna play some Megan, man?
+## Wanna play some Megan, man?
-Megan is a fun little platformer project that I use to test whatever comes to my mind.
+Megan is a fun little pixelart platformer project that I use to test whatever comes to mind.
+It was never intended to be a portfolio piece, but here we are.
+Aseprite and Pixly were used to create the sprites.
-Most of the project was done using visual scripting in Unity.
+Most of the code was done using visual scripting in Unity.

+give it a spin!

 https://croquettelunchers.github.io/Megan/